harvzor/portfolio/data/about.md

 ## Interests

 I'm a bit of a nerd, and I love open source code.
 Whenever I'm working, and pretty much when there's a moment of silence, I like to listen to music - anything with a guitar and an indie feel I'll like.

-I've been attempting to learn German for a long time but it's still pretty basic.
+I like motorbiking.
+I like traveling.
+Ideally I try to combine these things together.